MarlinFirmware/MarlinDocumentation/articles/hardware/boards.md

 ---
 layout: articles

-meta:
 title:        'Supported Hardware'
 description:  'List of supported boards by Marlin'
-  categories:   [ hardware, needs-review ]
+category:     [ hardware, needs-review ]

-navigation:
-  show_description: false
 ---
 Marlin supports a wide variety of 3D printers, including all RAMPS variants, and is adaptable to virtually any Arduino-based electronics through pin-mapping – assigning the right name to each pin.